 Section 5.
 Terms of Office

-- The term of office for elected directors will be two years beginning at the time the election results are verified and announced at the annual
+- The term of office for elected directors will be two years beginning February 1 and ending January 31 after the time the election results are verified and announced at the annual meeting.

 Section 6.
 Compensation and Reimbursement